Skip to content

 Emailing

-Using the "Email" button on the toolbar, you can send an email containing details of the artifact to an email address or another user on the system:
+Using the "Email" button on the toolbar, you can send an email containing details of the artifact to another user on the system or, in production versions, external email addresses.

-You can specify the subject line for the email, and either a list of email addresses, separated by semicolons, or an existing product user.
+You can specify the subject line for the email, and either a list of email addresses, separated by commas, or an existing product user.
 The content of the email is specified in the product template's Notification Templates.
 Notification events can also be set up to automatically email users meeting specific conditions whenever a certain event happens (eg a particular field changes).
+After you send an email the form will automatically reset.

 Followers